dolefulowl/WebmSorter/README.md

-Webm sorter is a script that sorts your videos(webm, mp4 only)  by the time of creation  and represent them on a local web page.
+Webm sorter is a script that sorts your videos(only webm, mp4)  by the time of creation  and represent them on a local web page.